 - Applicants must demonstrate alignment between the project goals and the City’s Path to 2040 Sustainability Strategy goals and objectives.

 - The end result of any project proposal should not displace higher levels of government funding.
-This means that the provision of CIP funds to the project should not inadvertently result in higher levels of Government (Provincial or Federal) downloading their responsibilities to Local Government.
+This means that the provision of ReDi funds to the project should not inadvertently result in higher levels of Government (Provincial or Federal) downloading their responsibilities to Local Government.

 After the review, applicants should:

 - Supply written support from other community organizations if possible.

 - Submit application directly to the RDCK, via the ONLINE APPLICATION system (not to the City of Nelson).